rehakasuto/DeliverySystem/README.md

 Models
 ------------
-User - IAccount
+User - IAccount,
 Partner -IAccount

 These models are using for logged in accounts.
 I created an interface to put common properties in it because of the SOLID.
 Other special properties store in related classes.

-Product
+Product,
-Order
+Order,
 OrderItems

 Product class has some properties about ordered item.
 It has unit price and detailed description of it.
 All orders have order items.
 Because in one order i can put more than one product.
 Because of the normalization i created OrderItems table to linked Order and Product.

-Delivery
+Delivery,
 DeliveryAction

 Delivery is my main class.
 It has order info and specific properties about the delivery.